-Arlington is designated as a Gold-level community due to its success in transit-oriented planning, remarkable promotion and outreach, and educational offerings for staff and citizens.
+Arlington is designated as a Gold-level community due to its success in transit-oriented planning, remarkable promotion and outreach, and educational offerings for staff and residents.
 Highlights of Arlington's application include:

-- Arlington's goal of developing as a dense, transit-oriented community required strategic management of parking and the policies the community has implemented showcase a superb understanding of market-based parking management.
+- The County has demonstrated a superb understanding of market-based parking management.
 Parking costs are unbundled from housing and public on-street spaces are provided at minimal cost to car sharing programs like Zipcar, which reduces the need for private automobiles.
 For commercial development, below-grade parking is the norm and Arlington also encourages shared parking between uses.
 The community also provides cash-out incentives, providing employees that do not require a parking space with monetary compensation.

-- Arlington is achieving great success in walkability due, in large part, to what one transportation planning official called a "voracious appetite for understanding best pedestrian planning practices around the world."
-Training and educational opportunities include webinars and conferences from nearly 20 different groups as well as in person training workshops.
-Staff is also given a regular refresher course on pedestrian safety on “Safety Day".
+- Training and educational opportunities for staff include webinars and conferences from nearly 20 different groups as well as in person training workshops.
+Staff is also given a regular refresher course on pedestrian safety on “Safety Day.”

 - WalkArlington is a County program that partners with residents, businesses, and County departments to promote the community-building benefits of walking.
 One of their flagship resources is the Walkabout.
 There are detailed route maps for 25 different neighborhoods that include the distance, type of terrain you’ll fine, and a description of the neighborhood.
 Arlington even designed a limited edition series of Walk Friendly Walkabouts to celebrate the County’s Gold-level designation.